gesto-ai/asl_word_recognizer/README.md

 pip install -r requirements.txt
 ```

-## Steps to use the Sign Recognizer script
+## Using the Sign Recognizer script

 ### Step 1: Get the model weights from the Lambda Labs VM